jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Soon the Hunter-Star rose, the stories told us cold season was near.
 Our hides kept us warm.
 Our dried food kept us fed.

 When the Hunter-Star fell, warm returned.
 I was strong enough to go with the foraging party.
 I saw Giving Tree.
 It has no fruit.
 It's leaves are few.
-So we kept walking.
-We gathered roots.
-We gathered reeds.
-Many baskets were still empty.
-We kept walking to someplace new.
+So we keep walking.
+We gather roots.
+We gather reeds.
+Many baskets are still empty.
+We keep walking to someplace new.

 And we saw something new.